hirrolot/datatype99/README.md

 This macro just tests an instance of a sum type for a given variant.
 If the given instance corresponds to the given variant, it expands to truthfulness, otherwise, it expands to falsehood.

 [pattern matching]: https://en.wikipedia.org/wiki/Pattern_matching

+## Credits

+Thanks to Rust and ML for their implementations of sum types.